 The yellow perch adult population age structure was determined by evaluating scales, otoliths, opercles, or spines.
-Although differences in aging techniques and collection methods and times occur between agencies, assessments continued to show increasing recruitment and contribution to the adult population from the 2002-2003 year classes.
-Successful recruitment of the 2002 year class was particularly apparent in gill net catches from Illinois (Figure 9), Michigan (Figure 13), and Wisconsin (Figure 15) waters.
-These data are indicative of successful reproduction by the relatively strong 1998 year class, and continued survival of the 1998 year class (age 9) is particularly apparent in data collected in Illinois (Figures 9, 10), Michigan (Figure 13), and Wisconsin (Figure 15) waters of Lake Michigan.
-These figures also indicate relatively strong recruitment from the 2005 year class.
+Although differences in aging techniques and collection methods and times occur among agencies, assessments continued to show contribution to the adult population from the 2002-2003 year classes.
+In addition, strong recruitment of the 2005 year class is apparent in data collected in most assessments (Figures 10, 12-15); yellow perch from the 2005 year class made up from approximately 20-60% of the adult population in the various state waters.
+Continued survival of the 1998 year class (age 10) is also apparent in data collected in Illinois (Figure 10; >5% of the adult population), and Wisconsin (Figure 14; >10% of the adult population) waters of Lake Michigan.

-Figure 9.
+Figure 10.
 Yellow perch age structure from the Illinois waters of Lake Michigan.
-(ILDNR; data from spring gill net assessment, Chicago and Lake Bluff, IL, 2007.
+(ILDNR; data from spring gill net assessment, Chicago and Lake Bluff, IL, 2008.
 Ages determined using otoliths.)